-Are you tired of picking in only to find yourself at a disadvantage?
+Are you tired of picking agents in VALORANT only to find yourself at a disadvantage?
 It’s frustrating when some agents just don’t seem to measure up to the competition, especially at the highest level of play.
-In this article, we’ll delve into the data and explore the worst VALORANT agents at the level across all three episodes of Episode Six.
+In this article, we’ll delve into the data and explore the worst VALORANT agents at the Radiant level across all three episodes of Episode Six.
 While it may be harsh to label them as “bad,” these agents consistently struggled in terms of win rate, pick rate, and average K/D. Let’s uncover why they fell short and why you might want to think twice before selecting them in your next match.

-: Lacking the Duelist Edge
+Neon: Lacking the Duelist Edge

 Neon, a duelist agent, unfortunately holds the title for the lowest win rate of any agent during any act of Episode Six.
 Throughout Act One, Neon won a meager 36.1 percent of matches played.
 What’s even more disheartening is that Neon failed to maintain a K/D ratio above 1.0 in two out of the three acts.
 She also found herself as the least picked, or tied for least picked agent, in all three acts.

-: Consistently Underwhelming
+Harbor: Consistently Underwhelming

 Harbor, another agent who consistently struggled across all three Radiant acts in Episode Six, deserves attention for all the wrong reasons.
 He found himself in the bottom three for K/D, pick rate, and win percentage.
 Even with the buffs to his abilities Cascade and High Tide, Harbor failed to make a notable improvement.
 His biggest drawback is that his abilities, except for his ultimate, clearly telegraph his position and intentions to the enemy.
 Unfortunately, his ultimate falls short and may be one of the least effective in the entire game.